IrinaOrias/Moneyball-Analysis/README.md

 In 2001, the Oakland Athletics faced one of Major League Baseball’s most pressing challenges: build a competitive team with a drastically limited budget.
 My responsibility was to identify undervalued players using historical salary and performance data, and to support strategic decision-making for player acquisition.

 ---
 ### Dataset Overview

-The analysis is based on `moneyball.db`, which includes:
+This analysis is based on the `moneyball.db` SQLite database, which contains four interconnected tables: `players`, `teams`, `salaries`, and `performances`.
+Together, these datasets enable a comprehensive exploration of player performance, compensation, and team history to uncover value-driven insights in baseball.

 ## Tables

-### players
+### `players`
-This dataset contains biographical information for 15,622 professional baseball players, including their names, handedness (bats/throws), physical attributes (height, weight), and birthplace details.
-It also includes career timelines such as debut and final game dates.
-Useful for demographic and historical analysis.
+Contains biographical data on 15,622 professional baseball players, including names, batting and throwing handedness, physical attributes (height and weight), and place of birth.
+It also includes career timeline details such as debut and final game dates, supporting demographic and career span analysis.

-### teams
+### `teams`
-The teams dataset includes 148 entries representing baseball teams over various years, from 1871 to 2001.
-Each record includes a team name, associated ballpark, and the year of participation.
-It allows for linking performance and salary data to specific team contexts.
+Includes 148 records representing team-year combinations from 1871 to 2001.
+Each entry provides the team name, ballpark, and season year, offering the contextual backbone for analyzing performance and salary data at the team level.

-### salaries
+### `salaries`
-This dataset includes 13,959 salary records for players between 1985 and 2001.
-It links each salary to a player and team by year, making it suitable for evaluating player value and cost-effectiveness.
-Salaries range from $0 to over $22 million.
+Comprises 13,959 records of player salaries from 1985 to 2001, with each entry linked to a player, team, and season.
+Salary figures range from $0 to $22 million, enabling in-depth evaluation of player value, payroll efficiency, and market trends over time.

-### performances
+### `performances`
-The performances dataset contains 81,989 records of player statistics, including games played, hits, home runs, RBIs, and stolen bases.
-Each entry is associated with a player, team, and year.
-It provides the core metrics needed to analyze on-field contributions and identify undervalued talent.
+Consists of 81,989 entries detailing individual player performance statistics such as games played, hits, home runs, RBIs, and stolen bases.
+Each record is associated with a player, team, and year, forming the quantitative foundation for identifying undervalued players and analyzing on-field impact.

-- `performances`: Player batting performance per season

-All queries were designed to uncover key performance-to-cost insights and identify market inefficiencies in player valuation.
+All queries in this project aim to reveal performance-to-cost insights and expose market inefficiencies in player valuation — the essence of the Moneyball strategy.

 ---